Over-the-Edge-Newspaper-Society/Event-Monitor/README.md

 - **Background monitoring loop** that polls active clubs on a schedule.
 - **REST API** (FastAPI) for monitor control, classification queue, and event storage.
 - **React dashboard** (Vite + Tailwind) mirroring the architecture mock-ups for CSV import, monitoring controls, manual review, and event JSON management.
+- **Gemini-powered extraction** that turns approved posters into structured event JSON with a single click once an API key is configured.

 ## Repository Layout
 ```